ELEKTRUS1932/dash/README.md

 # OpenDash
+This is a fork to create a full automated installation for a Trabant Android Auto image.
+Just create a normal raspberry pi image and boot it.
+(See Installscript.)
+Currently there is no such thing for really reset to factory settings.
+You just have the default option from openDsh to uninstall it.

+Please do not use the other scripts than autoinstall.
+You can modify and use it on your own risk.
+This autoinstall is tested on an Raspberry Pi 5 with 8GB ram.
+4GB should also work with no problem.
+2GB might work but could get problems while building and installing all the stuff.
+But i don't know exactly
+After that 2GB is absolutly enough.

+Its fully customized for the Waveshare 5.5inch 2K Display: https://www.waveshare.com/wiki/5.5inch_1440x2560_LCD More or less just plug and play.
+Its based on the opendash repository from Cole Brinsfield (icecube45) The openDsh is currently not customized.
+But it may be on a future release.

 OpenDash is a Qt-based infotainment center for your Linux OpenAuto installation!
 The OpenDash project includes OpenAuto, AASDK, and Dash.